tictactrip/ground-place-sdk/README.md

 groundPlacesService.deleteStopGroup('g|FRstrasbou@u0tkru');
 ...

-// You can get all the Ground places groundPlacesService.getGroundPlaces();
+// After your changes, you can retrieve all your Ground places modified in an JSON file like the input one. groundPlacesService.getGroundPlacesFile();

-// And also get the history of all actions performed on the Ground places groundPlacesService.getGroundPlacesActionHistory();
+// You can also get the history of all actions performed on the Ground places groundPlacesService.getGroundPlacesActionHistory();
 ```